google/WebFundamentals/src/content/en/updates/posts/2016/03/device-mode-v2.markdown

 ## Integrated Remote Debugging

-Emulation, even the best one available, can only get you so far.
-There are simply things that emulation can't do today, like:
+Emulations, even the best ones available, can only get you so far.
+There are simply things that emulations can't do today, like:

-* Check if a button is large enough for your thumb
+* Check if a button is large enough for your thumb.
-* Test the performance of your site on a slower phone
+* Test the performance of your site on a slower phone.
-* Debug random quirks and limitations of certain devices
+* Debug random quirks and limitations of certain devices.

 To sufficiently test all of these scenarios, you need to test, work and debug using actual physical devices.

 <img src="/web/updates/images/2016/03/device-mode-v2/inspect-devices.png" alt="Inspect Devices dialog">

-For a while now, you could browse to chrome://inspect, connect your device over USB and open a remote debugging session via DevTools.
+For a while now, you could browse to `chrome://inspect`, connect your device over USB and open a remote debugging session via DevTools.
 But we've now gone one step further and refactored how remote debugging looks and behaves, embedding it into the core of DevTools.
-Instead of browsing to another page, you can now access "**Inspect Devices**" as a dialog directly within the new main menu.
+Instead of browsing to another page, you can now access **Inspect Devices** as a dialog directly within the new main menu.
 This makes it much easier to include physical debugging into your workflow – just plug in your phone, no need to exit your DevTools!